lemorage/lemorage.github.io/odyssey/posts/2023-04-15-leetcode-biweekly-contest-102.md

 #### Approach

+This graph is represented by **adjacency matrix**.\
-The implementation starts by initializing the distance of all nodes from the starting node to infinity (represented by 0x3f3f3f3f), except for the starting node itself which has a distance of 0.
+The implementation starts by initializing the distance of all nodes from the starting node to infinity (represented by `0x3f3f3f3f`), except for the starting node itself which has a distance of 0.
 Then, it iterates through all nodes, selecting the unvisited node with the smallest distance as the next node to visit.
 It marks the selected node as visited and updates the distance of its unvisited neighbors if a shorter path is found.
 Finally, the algorithm returns the distance of the target node if there is a path or -1 if there is no path.

 #### Complexity

 n is the number of nodes and m is the number of edges.

-The time complexity of adding an edge is O(1), and the space complexity is O(m).
+The time complexity of adding an edge is O(1), and the space complexity is O(m).\
 The time complexity of computing the shortest path is O(n^2^ + m).
 The space complexity is O(n) to store the distance array and visited set.

 #### Code